Codecademy/docs/content/general/concepts/runtime/runtime.md

   - 'paths/computer-science'
 ---

-Runtime can refer to either of the following two concepts:

-- The period of time during which a program is running.
+Runtime is the period of time during which a program is running, executing the specific instructions that make up the software.
-- A built-in application that supports the execution of a program.

-The first definition is relatively general.
-The second definition is more specific to software development.
+Runtime errors are common types of errors in software development.
+A runtime error is any error a program has while it is running.

+## Runtime Enviornment

-In software development, runtime commonly refers to the infrastructure required to implement features in the language itself.
+The runtime environment is the infrastructure required to implement features in the language itself.
 This can include functions for optimization, memory management, debugging, and input/output.
 Runtimes make software development easier for engineers by making these functions more accessible.
-These concepts are related to the second definition.

-Runtime errors are common types of errors in software development.
-A runtime error is any error a program has while it is running.